rapid7/insightconnect-workflows/workflows/Send_Remediated_Vulnerabilities_Message_in_Microsoft_Teams_from_InsightVM/help.md

 # Description

-This workflow listens for InsightVM Webhook Events for newly remediated vulnerabilities and notifies a Microsoft Teams channel of which vulnerabilities were remediated.
+This workflow listens for InsightVM Webhook Events for newly remediated vulnerabilities and notifies a Microsoft Teams channel of remediated vulnerabilities with a CVSS risk score greater than 4.
 It also includes asset information to easily identify which system the vulnerabilities were remediated from.

 This notification helps Security and IT teams raise the visibility of newly patched vulnerabilities.
 This heightened awareness can improve cross-functional team communication and performance.